 16 delicious dishes to serve with sweet corn succotash

-- Pork: Melt-in-your-mouth pulled pork is a classic summer dish that pairs brilliantly with corn and lima beans!
+- Pork: Melt-in-your-mouth easy pulled pork is a classic summer dish that pairs brilliantly with corn and lima beans.

 - Meatloaf: Have a southern-style dinner by pairing it with classic meatloaf and cheddar bacon deviled eggs.

 Unique serving suggestions for succotash